a-chaudhari/CloudChat/README.md

 ### Web Sockets

 CloudChat uses Web Sockets to link the browser to the CloudChat proxy server.
 Web Sockets is the perfect technology for this role, as it's natively supported by modern browsers, cross-platform, and there's minimal latency.
-Also, web sockets supports encryption which will be implemented in a future version of CloudChat.
+Also, web sockets supports encryption which will be implemented in a future update to CloudChat.

 ### Built using Ruby1459